-The difference is that a PPO can be filed by an individual.
-Application for a POHA order needs to be done so through a lawyer.
-Breach of a POHA order is not an arrestable offence.
-Whereas in the breach of a PPO, the police can step in.
+However, there are a few key differences between the POHA and the PPO.
+A PPO can be filed by an individual without the assistance of a legal representative.
+On the other hand, an application for a POHA order needs to be done so through a lawyer.
+Another important distinction is that the breach of a POHA order is not an arrestable offence while in the breach of a PPO, the police can step in to maintain law order.

 We spoke with actress / producer Debra Teng, who also spearheads the movement “Under The Carpet: #metoo ”, an online talk show series that looks at the topic of Sexual Harassment and Assault from perspectives of survivors, corporate executives, mother and AWARE Singapore, with the hope to raise awareness on sexual harassment, violence and abuse.